+Key Qualifications

-Director Key Qualifications Remi Barbier Experience as President, Chief Executive Officer, Chairman of the Board of Directors since the inception of the Company.
+Remi Barbier Experience as President, Chief Executive Officer, Chairman of the Board of Directors since the inception of the Company.
 Helped in the growth and founding of several biotechnology companies.
 Nadav Friedmann, Ph.D., M.D.
 Experience as Chief Medical and Operating Officer of the Company.
 Additional experience as President and CEO and other executive roles at other pharmaceutical and biotechnology companies as an executive officer.
 Robert Z. Gussin, Ph.D.
 Experience in executive roles at J&J and as a director or as advisor to a number of academic institutions.
 Michael J. O'Donnell, Esq.
-Experience as a partner at Morrison & Foerster, LLP and WSGR and as counsel and advisor to numerous public and private biopharmaceutical and life sciences companies.
+Experience as a member of law firms and as counsel and advisor to numerous public and private biopharmaceutical and life sciences companies.
+Saira Ramasastry Experience as founder and managing director of a biotechnology advisory firm, in global healthcare investment banking and strategic advisory consulting, as a director of a public company and a director or advisor to a number of academic or biotechnology institutions.
 Sanford R. Robertson Experience as founder and director of investment banks and funds and as a director to public companies.
 Patrick J. Scannon, M.D., Ph.D.
 Experience as a founder and executive of a biopharmaceutical company.